RenderKit/openvkl/doc/api.md

                          VKLHit16 *hit,
                          int *result);

-Returned hits consist of the t-value and volume value at that location:
+Returned hits consist of a t-value and volume value (equal to one of the requested values specified in the value selector):

     typedef struct
     {